osrf/buildfarm-tools/playbook/buildfarmer/buildfarmer_triage_tools.md

 Check the [scripts usage](#scripts-usage) section for more information on how to use these scripts.

+For monthly greenness report generation and spreadsheet updates, see [Greenness Report](./greenness_report.md).

 # Testdb scripts

 The testdb scripts provide a way to check more information on builds by downloading the logs of the builds and performing some text based analysis on them.
 These scripts are located in the [testdb](../../testdb) folder.